 If we’d all fully embrace this idea, the implications would be huge.

 Rather than complain about how the people in that other department are delivering crap work, we’d spend that energy figuring out how we can help.

-Rather than attributing something to malice, we’d have a conversation to understand.
+Rather than attributing something to malice, we’d assume they have good intent.
+It just doesn’t get across.
+Then, we’d have a conversation to understand.